 Sept 8, 2019

 I am exploring the idea of "programmable spaces" — where the concept of a computer is expanded outside a little rectangular screen to fill the entire room.
 Interacting with the programmable space means using physical objects, not virtual ones on a screen.
-Bringing computing to scale of a room makes it a communal and social experience.
+Bringing computing to the scale of a room makes it a communal and social experience.

 Previously, I experimented with clipboards representing code.
 It was nice to interact with physical objects but making changes still meant editing code in a text editor.
 The code clipboards could be moved around the physical world but they were not aware of their physical location, the location of other programs, and overall didn't use their physical affordances to change their behavior.
 A piece of code could be moved from a table to the wall, but it would behave the same either way.